-Reception conditions vary considerably not only among different reception centres but also between the same type of facilities.
-While the services provided are supposed to be the same, the quality can differ depending on the management bodies running the centres.
-While the SPRAR system published an annual report on its reception system, no comprehensive and updated reports on reception conditions are available for the entire Italian territory.
+Reception conditions vary considerably not only among different reception centres but also between the same type of facility.
+While the services provided are supposed to be the same, the quality can differ depending on the entity managing the centres.
+While the SAI system publishes annual reports on its functioning,[1] no comprehensive and updated reports on reception conditions are available for the entire Italian territory.

 It is not possible to determine an overall average of duration of stay within reception facilities.
 However, asylum seekers remain in reception centres throughout the whole asylum procedure, which may last several months, as well as during the appeal procedure, that can last up to 3-4 years, depending on the workload and backlog within the relevant court.
-The Reception Decree does not foresee a maximum time-limit for permanence in reception centres, but stipulates that access to reception must be provided from the moment the person expresses the will to apply for protection and throughout the whole asylum procedure, though this is rarely the case (See Access and Forms of Reception Conditions).
+(See Access and Forms of Reception Conditions).

 The adoption and the recent update of the Safe Countries of Origin list, together with border procedures and, more generally, the application of accelerated procedures, will have a significant impact on the times and on the right to reception conditions, denying, due to an incorrect use of the institute of manifestly unfounded decisions, the protection to asylum seekers even shortly after their arrival. (see Accelerated procedure).